Do Platform Migrations Compromise Content Moderation? Evidence from r/The_Donald and r/Incels: Changes in content

-Overall, this analysis confirms the results previously discussed in \Figref{fig:matched_comp_cont} and suggest that users in the matched sample were disproportionally impacted by the community-level intervention.
+Overall, this analysis confirms the results previously discussed in \Figref{fig:matched_comp_cont} and suggests that users in the matched sample were impacted by the community-level intervention.
 This is different from what we observed when looking at activity levels.
 There, when we zoomed in on matched users, we found that they had \textit{decreased} their activity (even though the number of posts per user grew).
-Here, on the contrary, we find that these users seem to have become more radical than the general population.
+Here, on the contrary, we find that these users seem to have become more radical.

-\subsection{Take-Aways}
+\subsection{Take-aways}

 Altogether, our analysis shows that, for TD, community-level interventions and the migrations that ensued are associated with significant increases in radicalization-related signals.
-A closer look at the matched user sample indicates that these increases were not merely due to self-selection, since we also observe significant user-level increases for all but one of the signals studied.
-Also, analyzing the matched sample, we find that the migration may have disparately impacted these users, since the differences for them are more substantial.
+A closer look at the matched user sample indicates that these increases were not merely due to self-selection, since we also observe significant user-level increases.
+Furthermore, analyzing the matched sample, we find that the migration may have impacted these users more substantially, since the differences for them are more substantial.

 A second important result of our content-level analysis is that communities were heterogeneously impacted.
 When comparing how the \emph{activity} in the two communities changed (\Secref{sec:activity}), we found the same patterns overall; whereas, when comparing how the \emph{content} changed, we found rather distinct behaviors across the two communities.
-Unlike the TD community, for Incels, there were often \emph{decreases} in signals related to radicalization following the community migration.
+Unlike the TD community, for Incels, there were often \emph{decreases} in signals related to radicalization following community migration.

-\section{Discussion \& Conclusion}
+\section{Discussion \& conclusion}